Sampling Theorem and Discrete Fourier Transform on the Riemann Sphere: Sampling Theorem and DFT on

 \section{Sampling Theorem and DFT on $\sd$}

-Sampling techniques consist in the evaluation of a continuous function (``signal'') on a discrete set of points and later recovering the original signal without loosing information in the process, and the criteria to that effect are given by various forms of Shannon's Sampling Theorem.
-Basically, the density of sampling points must be high enough to ensure the reconstruction of the function in arbitrary points.
+Sampling techniques consist in the evaluation of a continuous function (``signal'') on a discrete set of points and later (fully or partially) recovering the original signal without losing essential information in the process, and the criteria to that effect are given by various forms of Sampling Theorems.
+Basically, the density of sampling points must be high enough to ensure the reconstruction of the function in arbitrary points with reasonable accuracy.
 We shall concentrate on fixed spin holomorphic (Majorana's) functions and sample them at the roots of unity.